hawkore/assembly-mule4-distribution-hk/README.md

 *All company names, logos, brand names and trademarks are property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.*

+_[Apache Ignite(TM)](https://ignite.apache.org) is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads, delivering in-memory speeds at petabyte scale._

 ## Requirements

 	-  Java >= 1.8.0_151